 Kathy is the founder of Phoenix Place – a dream many years in the making.
 She has been working with children, adolescents and their parents for over 30 years.
 Having first trained as a Mothercraft Nurse and having worked with children in various capacities, Kathy has undergone training in childcare, gaining a Diploma in Social Services (Childcare) (2004).
 She has also trained in Counselling holding a Diploma in Counselling (2010) and a Post Graduate Diploma in Play Therapy (2013).

 Kathy’s comprehensive skill set enables her to provide a boutique, holistic service for parents experiencing difficulties with their babies and young children (such as feeding and sleep problems), working alongside them to grow their skills and confidence.
 By strengthening their core skills, knowledge and confidence, Kathy also helps to strengthen the young family’s foundations, providing long term benefit for the individuals and the family group.
 She also provides compassionate, supportive therapy for children, teenagers, and adults for a wide range of difficulties (such as parental separation, anxiety, grief, and bullying).
-Kathy takes an integrative
+Kathy takes an integrative approach to therapy, utilising a range of approaches depending on the client and their situation, including the body based modality of Somatic Experiencing, and Sand Tray therapy.

 Kathy is registered through AHPRA and regularly attends professional development courses and seminars to further refine her skills and keep up-to-date with current practice.
 She holds a current First Aid Certificate, CPR qualification, and Working With Children Checks.